sriramreddy3222-eng/shipping-sla-analysis/README.md

-# Shipping SLA Failure Analysis
+# Supply Chain SLA & Operational Risk Analysis

 Independent analysis of delivery performance across a global e-commerce fulfillment network, where the shipping promises break down, why, and which lanes cost the most.